openjdk/valhalla-docs/site/design-notes/parametric-vm/parametric-vm.md

 _R_.
 But even if _V1_ is not the default specialization, the JVM must prepare and record an inner default for _Q_ which is specialized within _V1_.
-This preparation must occur at most once, lest there appear to be multiple "raw" `PARAM_MethodAndClass` method specializations within some type specialization.
+This preparation must occur at most once, lest there appear to be multiple "raw" `ANCHOR_MethodAndClass` method specializations within some type specialization.

-> An implementation can eagerly prepare all possible inner defaults for an anchor of kind `PARAM_Class` when the outer `SpecializationAnchor` is prepared.
+> An implementation can eagerly prepare all possible inner defaults for an anchor of kind `ANCHOR_Class` when the outer `SpecializationAnchor` is prepared.
 Alternatively, it can prepare them lazily as needed.
-In any case, the metadata for a specialization of kind `PARAM_Class` should reserve space to link to each default ("raw") specialization of kind `PARAM_MethodAndClass` that might be built within it.
+In any case, the metadata for a specialization of kind `ANCHOR_Class` should reserve space to link to each default ("raw") specialization of kind `ANCHOR_MethodAndClass` that might be built within it.

 Because the JVM can automatically derive an inner default for _V1_,